widdowquinn/pyani/docs/run_anib.rst

 Perform ANIb analysis with Open Grid Scheduler
 ----------------------------------------------

-The `NCBI-BLAST+`_ comparisons are embarrassingly parallel, and `NCBI-BLAST+`_ jobs can be distributed across cores in a cluster using the `Open Grid Scheduler`_.
+The `NCBI-BLAST+`_ comparisons are embarrasingly parallel, and these jobs can be distributed across cores in a cluster using the `Open Grid Scheduler`_.
 To enable this during the analysis, use the ``--scheduler SGE`` option:

 .. code-block:: bash

-    pyani anib --scheduler SGE -i genomes -o genomes_ANIb
+    pyani anib --scheduler SGE genomes genomes_ANIb

 ..
 NOTE::
     Jobs are submitted as *array jobs* to keep the scheduler queue short.